aid-ly/aid-ly/server_static/terms-of-use/en.md

 ## Disclaimer of Warranties

 - The Website is provided on an "as is" basis without any warranties, express or implied.
-- Aid-Ly.org disclaims all warranties, including any implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+- The website disclaims all warranties, including any implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
 - We do not guarantee that the Website will be uninterrupted or error-free.

 ## Limitation of Liability

-- Under no circumstances shall Aid-Ly.org be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising from your use of the Website or reliance on any user-posted content.
+- Under no circumstances shall the website be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising from your use of the Website or reliance on any user-posted content.
 - This includes, without limitation, any damages arising from inaccuracies or errors in the content provided by organizations.
+- The Website is not responsible for any incidents, accidents, injuries, disputes, or any other occurrences that may happen at the volunteering locations listed on the Website.
+- The Website does not oversee or take responsibility for the policies, procedures, or operations of the organizations using the platform.

 ## Dispute Resolution